Synagogue architecture: Other interior arrangements

-The modern synagogue, besides containing the minister's study, trustees' rooms, choir-rooms, and organ-loft devote much space to school purposes; generally, the entire lower floor is used for classrooms.
-The interior treatment of the synagogue allows great latitude in design.
+The modern synagogue, besides containing the minister's study, trustees' rooms, choir rooms, and organ loft, devotes much space to school purposes; generally, the entire lower floor is used for classrooms.
+The interior design of the synagogue allows for great latitude.

-For the thirty-three synagogues of India, American architect and professor of architecture Jay A. Waronker has learned that these buildings tend to follow the Sephardic traditions of the tevah (or bimah, the raised platform where the service is led and Torah read) being freestanding and roughly in the middle of the sanctuary and the ark (called the hekhal by Sephardim and the aron ha-kodesh by Ashkenazim) engaged along the wall that is closest to Jerusalem.
-The hekhals are essentially cabinets or armoires storing the sefer Torahs.
+For the thirty-three synagogues in India, American architect and professor of architecture Jay A. Waronker states that these buildings tend to follow the Sephardic traditions of a freestanding teba (lectern) roughly in the middle of the sanctuary and the ark along the wall that is closest to Jerusalem.
+The hekhals are essentially cabinets or armoires storing the Torah scrolls.
 Seating, in the form of long wooden benches, is grouped around and facing the tevah.
 Men sit together on the main level of the sanctuary while women sit in a dedicated zone on the same level in the smaller synagogues or upstairs in a women's gallery.

-Interesting architectural and planning exceptions to this common Sephardic formula are the Cochin synagogues in Kerala of far southwestern India.
+Interesting architectural and planning exceptions to this common Sephardic formula are the Cochin synagogues in Kerala, located in far southwestern India.
 Here, on the gallery level and adjacent to the space provided for women and overlooking the sanctuary below, is a second tevah.
 This tevah was used for holidays and unique occasions.
 It is therefore interesting that on more special events, the women are closest to the point where the religious service is being led.

-In Baghdadi synagogues of India, the hekhals appear to be standard-sized cabinets from the outside (the side facing the sanctuary), but when opened a very large space is revealed.
-They are essentially walk-in rooms with a perimeter shelf holding up to one hundred sefer Torahs.
+In Baghdadi Jewish synagogues of India, the arks are standard-sized cabinets from the outside, the side facing the sanctuary, but when opened, a very large space is revealed.
+They are essentially walk-in rooms with a perimeter shelf holding up to a hundred Torah scrolls.

 Interior decoration

-There are but few emblems that may be used that are characteristically Jewish; the Star of David, the lion of Judah, and flower and fruit forms alone are generally allowable in Orthodox synagogues.
-The ner tamid hangs in front of the Ark; the tables of the Law surmount it.
-The seven-branched candlestick, or menorah, may be placed at the sides.
-Occasionally the shofar, and even the lulav, may be utilized in the design.
-Hebrew inscriptions are sparingly or seldom-used; stained-glass windows, at one time considered the special property of the Church, are now employed but figured subjects are not used.
+There are only a few emblems that may be used: the Star of David, the lion of Judah, and flower and fruit forms alone are generally allowable in Orthodox synagogues.
+The sanctuary lamp hangs in front of the Ark; the tables of the Law surmount it.
+The temple menorah may be placed on either side.
+Occasionally, a shofar or even a lulav, may be utilized in the design.
+Hebrew inscriptions are sparingly or seldom used; stained-glass windows, at one time considered the special property of church building, are now employed, but figural art is not used.